Home > Analyses > Technology > Domo, Inc.

 Shareholder Return Policy

-Domo, Inc. does not pay dividends, reflecting its continued negative net income and free cash flow.
-The company appears focused on reinvestment and growth, with no dividend payout or yield reported in recent fiscal years.
-No share buyback programs are indicated either.
-This approach suggests prioritization of long-term value creation through operational and strategic investments rather than immediate shareholder distributions.
+Domo, Inc. does not pay dividends, reflecting its sustained net losses and reinvestment focus.
+The company prioritizes growth and R&D, with no dividend payout or buyback programs reported, indicating a strategy centered on long-term value creation rather than immediate shareholder returns.

 Score analysis